"Welo opal" is named after the Wollo Province of northern Ethiopia.

 Welo "Precious Fire Opals"

-The orange bodycolor opal in the accompanying image is an example of one of these "precious fire opals."
-It has an orange bodycolor, and if played in the light it has a play-of-color that flashes between electric green and purple.
-It is a beautiful example of a gem that could be called a "precious fire opal."
+The orange body color opal in the accompanying image is an example of one of these "precious fire opals."
+It has an orange body color, and if played in the light it has a play-of-color that flashes between electric green and purple.
+It is a beautiful example of Ethiopian opal.

 This type of opal is quite abundant in the production currently coming out of the Wollo Province.
 It is transparent, like the example shown here, and that enables play-of-color deep within a bead, cabochon, or faceted stone to be visible.